sahilsinghrana/sahilsinghrana.github.io/src/content/blog/howto/linked-list-with-generators.md

 title: Linked List with Javascript Generators and Iterators
 description: "Learned how to use Javascript generators in Linked Lists."
 slug: linked-list-with-generators
-tags: ["howTo", "javascript", "strings", "linked", "list", "generators", "iterators"]
+tags: ["howTo", "javascript", "strings", "linked", "list", "generators", "iterators", "js"]
 ---

-# Combining the power of JS generators with Linked lists.
+# Enhancing Linked Lists with JavaScript Generators

 In this post, we'll explore the integration of JavaScript generators with linked lists, enhancing their functionality and utility.

-## What are Linked Lists?
+## Understanding Linked Lists

-- **Definition:** Linked lists are a fundamental data structure consisting of a sequence of elements, where each element points to the next one in the sequence.
+Let's start with the basics.
+Linked lists are abstract data structures, comprising a sequence of elements where each element points to the next one.
+They're like a chain, with each link connecting to the next.

-- **Usage:** They are commonly used in scenarios where dynamic memory allocation is required, such as implementing stacks, queues, and associative arrays.
+> **Utility:**  Linked lists have numerous applications, ranging from building basic structures like stacks and queues to supporting associative arrays..
-- **Types:** Linked lists come in various types, including singly linked lists, doubly linked lists, and circular linked lists, each offering unique advantages depending on the use case.
+> **Variants:** Depending on your needs, you can implement different variants of Linked Lists like singly linked lists, doubly linked lists, or circular linked lists.

-## What are Generators and Iterators?
+## Understanding Generators and Iterators

-- **Definition:** Generators are functions in JavaScript that enable pausing and resuming execution, allowing for the creation of iterables with a custom iteration behavior.
-Iterators are objects that define a sequence and can be iterated upon using loops or other constructs.
+Generators and Iterators are like magic tools in JavaScript, simplifying how you handle iterable data structures.

-- **ES6 Introduction:** ECMAScript 6 (ES6) introduced generators and iterators as part of its enhanced iteration capabilities, providing a cleaner and more expressive way to work with iterable data structures.
+Generators are special functions in JavaScript that enable pausing and resuming execution, allowing for the creation of iterable sequences with custom iteration behavior.
+Iterators, on the other hand, define how you traverse through these sequences.

-- **How to Create a Generator:** Generators are defined using function* syntax, and they use the yield keyword to yield values one at a time, facilitating lazy evaluation and efficient memory usage.
+> **Creating a Generator:** Generators use the ```function*``` syntax and the ```yield``` keyword to emit values one at a time.
+This helps with lazy evaluation and saves memory when dealing with large datasets.

 ## Linked List Implementation

-- I am implementing only append function so that focus of this post does not gets shifted.
+> I am implementing only append function so that focus of this post does not gets shifted.

 ```javascript
 class Node {